 The obligation to pay royalties for each licensed product expires on a country-by-country basis on the latest of (i) the expiration of licensed patent rights that cover that licensed product in that country, (ii) the expiration of regulatory exclusivity in that country and (iii) ten years after the first commercial sale of such licensed product in that country.
 Royalty rates are subject to reduction under the agreement in specified circumstances, including in any country if the Company is required to obtain a license from any third party to the extent the Company's patent rights might infringe the third party's patent rights, if a licensed product is not covered by a valid claim in that country or if sales of generic products reach certain thresholds in that country.
-If the Company enters into a sublicense under the Genzyme Agreement, the Company by the sublicensee.
+If the Company enters into a sublicense under the Genzyme Agreement, the Company will be obligated to pay Genzyme a percentage of certain upfront fees, maintenance fees, milestone payments and royalty payments paid to the Company by the sublicensee.
 Under the Genzyme Agreement, the Company will itself manufacture and supply, or enter into manufacturing or supply agreements with Genzyme or third parties to manufacture and supply, clinical and commercial supplies of licensed compounds and each licensed product.
 The Company is also responsible for all costs related to the filing, prosecution and maintenance of the licensed patent rights.